 - Take the leadership role in establishing an organizational culture that embraces the ethical use of confidential information and information technologies.

 - Introduce and apply appropriate decision making and change management strategies while leading organizations toward the use of excellent health information technology systems based in the information-driven, knowledge-based health care environment.

 Admission follows Davenport University admission and progression policy as outlined in the Graduate Catalog.
-Students in the College of Health Professions must maintain a 2.0 GPA to continue in a program of study towards a degree.

 All students admitted into the Davenport University Master of Science in Health Informatics and Information Management are expected to have a bachelor degree with the necessary undergraduate preparation in management, technology and statistics typically found in a health, technology , or business discipline.
 Students that have not successfully completed equivalent undergraduate courses will be required to complete the following graduate level pre-requisites or the undergraduate level equivalent course(s).
 A grade of “B” or better must be earned in each course to show proficiency.